WouterJansen/Telepresence_Robot/README.md

 * **The Motor Controller**: In this case a Atmel Microprocessor will receive the wheelspeed data from the serial communication with the RS-485 and use it to control the wheel-motors of the wheelchair.
 * **Camera system**: The embedded controller, in this case a raspberry Pi has 2 camera's attached to it.
 This video stream can be send to the input controller to be viewed on a monitor or through the Oculus Rift.

+# What can be find in this Git?
+This git has the source code for the 3 controllers.
+Input Controller(ControllerClient Package),the Embedded Controller(RaspBerryPiClient) and Motor Controller.
+The camera system has parts in both the input controller and the embedded controller.

 # Credits
 * Students: Wouter Jansen, Mats de Meyer, Ewoud Delabastita, Rens Baeyens, Dries Van Gestel